tonybuii2003/tonybuii2003/README.md

 ---
 **`Computer Science Student @ SBU`**

-I'm a dynamic tech enthusiast and leader, driven by the thrill of innovation and team success.
-My journey in technology has been marked by a relentless pursuit of learning and building - from coding projects to hackathon prototypes.
-I thrive in environments where ideas explode and collaboration is key.
-As a mentor and motivator, I've been known to be the voice that rallies team members towards our shared goals.
-My technical repertoire includes Python, Java, C/C++, HTML/CSS, JavaScript, TypeScript, SQL, Bash, and Kotlin, complemented by my proficiency in frameworks like Bootstrap, React.js, Node.js, and Express.js.
-Tools like Git, VS Code, Xcode, Eclipse, and Android Studio are my allies in crafting innovative solutions.
-Database management is another arena where I excel, with hands-on experience in MongoDB, Firebase, and PostgreSQL.
+I'm a dynamic tech leader passionate about innovation and teamwork.
+My journey spans coding projects and hackathon prototypes, driven by continuous learning and creative problem solving.
+As a CS senior specializing in AI and Data Science, I've streamlined data pipelines and built innovative applications—from intelligent tour guides to data-driven analysis platforms.
+Highly analytical and adaptable, I thrive in collaborative environments, mentoring peers and rallying teams toward shared goals.
+Proficient in Python, Java, and modern frameworks, I'm eager to drive technical innovation in a dynamic role.

 I invite you to explore my coding journey on GitHub and connect with me for collaborative opportunities or tech conversations!

 * 🌍  I'm based in New York
 * ✉️  You can contact me at [tonybui5503@gmail.com](mailto:tonybui5503@gmail.com)
-* 🧠  I'm learning Advanced Python Technique, "Attention is All You Need" For NLP Research
+* 🧠  I'm currently building an LLM Agent (RAG system)
 * ⚡  Fun fact: I've traveled over 10 countries!

 #